 Transfer Applicant Portfolios

-Each major has slightly different requirements.
+Each program has slightly different requirements.
 Below are examples of requirements for your transfer portfolio in SlideRoom.
 Please follow the instructions provided on SlideRoom.

 Questions about the transfer process?